Letters From Those Impacted by

 December 15, 2007

 I have never properly researched the WCG movement until the last two years.
 It turns out it was far more corrupt and depraved than I could ever have imagined--a veritable antichrist.
-I regard the majority of cult leaders as atheists who regard God and the Bible as mere interesting ideas while they carry on as usual in pursuing their real agenda--power and glory.
+I regard the majority of religious cult leaders as atheists who regard God and the Bible as mere interesting ideas while they carry on as usual in pursuing their real agenda--power and glory [and money].

 Many years ago at Seacroft in Yorkshire there were some who were trying to warn me about the cult (WCG), including a kind retired Lady from Wakefield.